Visit Les-Baux-de-Provence, France

 The Château des Baux commands a position at the top of the village and, although largely destroyed in the 17th century, its ruins are substantial.
 It's worth the climb to seek out the expansive views from its towers, and to explore the dungeons and see the reconstructions of medieval weapons such as trebuchets (a type of giant catapult), ballistas (an ancient missile launcher) and battering rams.
 In summer, you can watch the weapons in action as well as themed entertainment and duels by costumed actors.

 Apart from the castle, the village's charm lies in its rustic architecture and its setting where the outcrops of rock are woven into the very fabric of the streets.
-The cobbled, car-free lanes are lined with cafes, a clutch of excellent restaurants and little shops selling local products and produce such as wine and olive oil.
+The cobbled, car-free lanes are lined with cafés, a clutch of excellent restaurants and little shops selling local products and produce such as wine and olive oil.

 There are several old churches and chapels to seek out, and you can visit the town's former limestone quarries to see a light show that illuminates the cavernous galleries.
 The Carrières de Lumières teams rousing music with giant projections that light up the walls, floor and ceiling in dramatic fashion.
 Nearby, you will also find the monastery-asylum at Saint-Paul de Mausole where Vincent van Gogh admitted himself in 1889.
 He stayed here for a year, painting the surrounding wheat fields and recuperating.
 You can visit his reconstructed room and walk along trails through the tranquil gardens where he set up his easel.

-Suggested Les-Baux-de-Provence itinerary
+Suggested itinerary featuring Les-Baux-de-Provence